oknott14/ResumeProjects/README.md

-ABOUT THIS REPOSITORY

-This repository contains personal and required projects that I have completed in the past.
-For more information on each project see the README in the respective directory.
+This repository contains relevant projects that I have completed in the past.
+Due to the University Honor code, not all of my past school projects are allowed to be included in a public repository.

 CONTACT INFORMATION